Taylor polynomial and Maclaurin polynomial

 where

-P_{n}\left(x\right) & = & f\left(x_{0}\right)+f'\left(x_{0}\right)\left(x-x_{0}\right)+\frac{f''\left(x_{0}\right)}{2!}\left(x-x_{0}\right)^{2}+\cdots\\&+&\frac{f^{\left(n\right)}\left(x_{0}\right)}{n!}\left(x-x_{0}\right)^{n}\\
+\begin{eqnarray*} P_{n}\left(x\right) & = & f\left(x_{0}\right)+f'\left(x_{0}\right)\left(x-x_{0}\right)+\frac{f''\left(x_{0}\right)}{2!}\left(x-x_{0}\right)^{2}+\cdots\\&+&\frac{f^{\left(n\right)}\left(x_{0}\right)}{n!}\left(x-x_{0}\right)^{n}\\ & = & \sum_{k=0}^{n}\frac{f^{\left(k\right)}\left(x_{0}\right)}{k!}\left(x-x_{0}\right)^{k} \end{eqnarray*}and

-Here $P_{n}(x)$ is called the nth Taylor polynomial for $f$ about $x_{0}$ , and $R_{n}(x)$ is called the truncation error (or remainder term) associated with $P_{n}(x)$.
-Since the number $\xi(x)$ in the truncation error $R_{n}(x)$ depends on the value of $x$ at which the polynomial $P_{n}(x)$ is being evaluated, it is actually a function of the variable $x$.
-However, we should not expect to be able to explicitly determine the function $\xi(x)$.
-Taylor's Theorem simply ensures that such a function exists, and that its value lies between $x$ and $x_{0}$ .
-In fact, one of the common problems in numerical methods is to try to determine a realistic bound for the value of $f^{(n+1)}(\xi(x))$ for values of $x$ within some specified interval.
+Here P_{n}(x) is called the nth Taylor polynomial for f about x_{0} , and R_{n}(x) is called the truncation error (or remainder term) associated with P_{n}(x).
+Since the number \xi(x) in the truncation error R_{n}(x) depends on the value of x at which the polynomial P_{n}(x) is being evaluated, it is actually a function of the variable x.
+However, we should not expect to be able to explicitly determine the function \xi(x).
+Taylor's Theorem simply ensures that such a function exists, and that its value lies between x and x_{0} .
+In fact, one of the common problems in numerical methods is to try to determine a realistic bound for the value of f^{(n+1)}(\xi(x)) for values of x within some specified interval.

-The infinite series obtained by taking the limit of $P_{n}(x)$ as $n\to\infty$ is called the Taylor series for $f$ about $x_{0}$ .
-In the case $x_{0}=0$, the Taylor polynomial is often called a Maclaurin polynomial, and the Taylor series is called a Maclaurin series.
+The infinite series obtained by taking the limit of P_{n}(x) as n\to\infty is called the Taylor series for f about x_{0} .
+In the case x_{0}=0, the Taylor polynomial is often called a Maclaurin polynomial, and the Taylor series is called a Maclaurin series.

 The term truncation error in the Taylor polynomial refers to the error involved in using a truncated (that is, finite) summation to approximate the sum of an infinite series.